vasyl1312/hunter_vladilen_node/README.md

 13. Add cart for buying courses
 14. Cart model, count all price, add product to cart and check, that this product is already in
 15. Output data in the cart, check when cart is empty
+16. Work with async request(delete course from card)